saurabytes/MonarchMoneyTrendReport/README.md

 Finally, Refresh/Reload the Monarch Money webpage and select **Settings / Display** in Monarch to configure the Tweaks.

+> [!IMPORTANT]
-Please read each option carefully before turning it on/off to fully understand what it does.
+> Please read each option carefully before turning it on/off to fully understand what it does.

 ![Settings](/images/MM_SettingsDeveloper.png)